inverno-io/inverno-mods/inverno-http-client/README.md

 - the low level connection timeout to 30 seconds
 - the number of thread allocated to the reactor core IO event loop group to 4

 This configuration is basically used to override the default values globally, these settings are applied for all `Endpoint` instances created with the `HttpClient`.
 For instance, the connection pool size will then be the same for all endpoints.
-However if we consider an application creating muliple endpoints to connect to multiple HTTP servers, it is usually usefull to apply different configurations per endpoint.
+However, if we consider an application creating multiple endpoints to connect to multiple HTTP servers, it is usually useful to apply different configurations per endpoint.
 Hopefully specific `HttpClientConfiguration` and `NetClientConfiguration` can also be specified when creating an endpoint:

 ```java
 package io.inverno.example.app_http_client;